UCB-Econ-148/sp24/_staffers/1peter.md

 email: hollevik@berkeley.edu
 photo: https://www.econ148.org/sp24/images/staff_pics/peter.jpg
 ---
-Hi!
-I'm Peter, a 3rd year double-majoring in Data Science and Environmental Economics and Policy.
-I'm passionate about finding new solution for a more sustainable future, and try spending my free time hiking or reading random books as often as I can.
+Huhey!
+I’m Peter, a senior double-majoring in Data Science and Environmental Economics and Policy.
+I’m passionate about finding new solution for a more sustainable future and international poverty alleviation and would love to pursue a P.hD in the future.
+I spend my free time hiking, climbing, skiing, and reading books that humble me as often as I can.